kohnakagawa/mdacp_oacc/README.md

 ## Summary
 MDACP_OACC is a GPGPU implementation of MDACP (Molecular Dynamics code for Avogadro Challenge Project) using OpenACC.

+The latest information of original MDACP is available at http://mdacp.sourceforge.net/ .

 - step1 (a simple naive implementation)
 - step2 (CPU/GPU data transfer optimization)
 - step3 (CPU/GPU concurrent execution)